mreid/papersite/README.md

 If changes are made to entries, just run `./site build` to update without rebuilding the entire site.

+#### Selectively generating volumes

+When tweaking single papers in the database or testing the generation code, it is inconvenient to have to rebuild every volume.
+To alleviate this it is possible to specify which volumes you want previewed or rebuilt via the `only` modifier.
+For example:

+	$ ./site rebuild only v1      # Volume 1 only
+	$ ./site rebuild only v[2-7]  # Volumes 2 through 7 inclusive only
+	$ ./site rebuild only v3 v23  # Volumes 3 and 23 only

+The `only` extension also works for `build` and `preview`.
+Note that the `v[2-7]` is using a regular expression to match the digits 2 through 7.
+The term `v[10-13]` will **not** match volumes 10 through 13.
+This is more easily achieved by explicit writing `v10 v11 v12 v13`.

 ### Deploying the site